 This is China’s own Atlantis.
 The grand city of Shi Cheng, also known as Lion City after the Five Lion Mountain that rises up behind it, was once a cradle of wealth and power in the eastern province of Zhejiang.
 In 1959, the decision to build a new hydroelectric power station was made at the expense of the city.
-A man-made lake was constructed, and the ornate metropolis slowly filled with water.
-Submerged in the blue waters of QianDao Lake, the city remained forgotten until recently, when divers in the area rediscovered it.
-Elaborate sculptures and engravings decorate the buildings, which remains remarkably intact.
+An artificial lake was constructed, and the ornate metropolis slowly filled with water.
+Submerged in the blue waters of Qiandao Lake, the city remained forgotten until recently, when divers in the area rediscovered it.
+Elaborate sculptures and engravings decorate the buildings, which remain remarkably intact.

-Submerged in the Mediterranean Sea just off the Italian Riviera near the glamorous seaside town of Portofino, a giant Christ reaches out with open arms skyward, offering a benediction of peace.
-The eight-foot tall statue that is separated from the surface by 55 feet of sea, was created by Guido Galletti in 1954.
+Submerged in the Mediterranean Sea, just off the Italian Riviera near the glamorous seaside town of Portofino, a giant Christ reaches out with open arms skyward, offering a benediction of peace.
+The 2.4m-tall (8ft) statue that is separated from the surface by 17m (55ft) of sea, was created by Guido Galletti in 1954.
 It is said to be located near the spot where inventor Dario Gonzatti, the first Italian to try out scuba diving equipment, died on a sub-aqua dive in 1947.

 The city of Baiae was the Monte Carlo of Ancient Rome, a place of parties and hedonistic pleasure.
-Favoured by antiquity’s famous, with emperors such as Nero, Cicero and Caesar all vacationing at the famed seaside resort.
-Following the sacking of the city by the Saracens in the Eighth century, the city fell to ruin and rising water levels eventually swallowed it up.
-Today the ancient ruins of Baiae can be visited in one of the world’s few public underwater archeological parks just off the Bay of Naples.
+It was favoured by famous figures of antiquity, with emperors such as Nero, Cicero and Caesar all spending their leisure time at the famed seaside resort.
+Following the sacking of Baiae by the Saracens in the eighth century, the city fell to ruin and rising water levels eventually swallowed it up.
+Today, the ancient city ruins can be visited in one of the world’s few public underwater archaeological parks, just off the Bay of Naples.

-The 5,000 year-old Pavlopetri in southern Laconia, Greece, is the oldest submerged city in the world, dating back to the Bronze Age.
-It was discovered in 1967 by oceanographer Nic Flemming, and in 2009 investigations begun into the history and development of this now submerged ancient town.
-The archeological site is awash with a wealth of artifacts, and recently the BBC created a digital recreation of how the city might have once looked.
+At 5,000 yeas old, Pavlopetri in southern Laconia, Greece, is the oldest submerged city in the world, dating back to the Bronze Age.
+It was discovered in 1967 by oceanographer Nic Flemming, and in 2009 investigations began into the history and development of this now-submerged ancient town.
+The archaeological site is awash with a wealth of artefacts, and the BBC created a digital recreation of how the city might have once looked.

-Lake Kaindy in the Tian Shan mountain range formed in 1911 after an earthquake caused a tremendous landslide to block off part of the gorge and act like dam.
+Lake Kaindy, in the Tian Shan mountain range, was formed in 1911 after an earthquake caused a tremendous landslide to block off part of the gorge and act like a dam.
 With nowhere to drain, rainwater collected and gradually submerged the spruce tree forest that grows in the ravine.
 With just their tops peeping out, the spruce trunks grow below in the icy waters.

 Sunken in the waters off Alexandria in Egypt lie the remains of Cleopatra’s Palace.
-Queen Cleopatra, the last female pharaoh, was made legendary through her love affairs with Julius Caesar and Marc Anthony.
+Queen Cleopatra, the last female pharaoh, became a legend through her love affairs with Julius Caesar and Marc Anthony.
 She supposedly committed suicide by letting a snake bite her breast.
-Her palace at Alexandria and the rest of the city were engulfed by the sea after a series of cataclysmic earthquakes and tsunamis in the Fourth and Eighth centuries.
+Her palace at Alexandria and the rest of the city were engulfed by the sea after a series of cataclysmic earthquakes and tsunamis in the fourth and eighth centuries.
 A French archeologist, Franck Goddio, and his team discovered the site in the 1990s.
-Among the huge limestone blocks from fallen buildings, divers have found coins, tiny amulets, jewelry, rings, glassware, hairpins as well as two perfectly preserved sphinxes, the spiritual guardians of Cleopatra’s temple.
+Among the huge limestone blocks from fallen buildings, divers have found coins, tiny amulets, jewellery, rings, glassware and hairpins, as well as two perfectly preserved sphinxes, the spiritual guardians of Cleopatra’s temple.